 Spectral Averaging Averaging of spectral channels in order to reduce the number of channels, to improve the S/N per channel, and to lower the data rate.
 Within the OT's Spectral Setup frame, one can choose a spectral averaging factor of 1 (no averaging), 2, 4, 8, or 16, which reduces the number of channels by averaging that number of channels together.
 Note that, because the correlator applies a Hanning filter to the data before averaging, choosing a spectral averaging factor of 2 only marginally changes the spectral resolution, while halving the data rate and subsequent volume of data during calibration and imaging.
+The OT default is to use an averaging factor of 2.

 Spectral Window A spectral window is a frequency subrange of a baseband.
 Each baseband may be divided into one or more spectral windows by allocating a fraction of the correlator resources to each window (see Table 2 page 8).
 The properties of the spectral window depend on the fraction of the correlator resources allocated to it.
-A single window will have the maximum bandwidth and minimum channel spacing, while multiple spectral windows provide reduced bandwidth per spectral window and/or larger channel spacings.
-Spectral windows can be placed anywhere within the ~2 GHz wide baseband.
-Each baseband may contain up to four spectral windows (with the same correlator mode in each window within a baseband).
+A single window will have the